STATE! Musical Theatre Summer Program

 Students will train with Penn State faculty, guest professionals, and noted alumni in all three areas of musical theatre (voice, acting, dance).
 Individualized attention and private instruction are also included.
 Days also include the integrated approach to musical theatre unique to Penn State through studio classes.
 Evenings include master classes, cabarets, and a menu of offerings for the serious musical theatre student.

-- Cost: $2950 (Includes instruction, private lessons, housing, food, program materials, field trips, master classes, and activities)
+- Cost: $2850 (Includes instruction, private lessons, master classes, housing, and food)

 Applying for STATE!